Beef is most commonly used in sukiyaki, but chicken is recommended for this dish that is simmered in a dashi-infused soup.

 20 g bonito flakes

-* To Store: Transfer to a storage container.
-Can keep in the refrigerator for up to 2 weeks.
+* To store: Transfer to a storage container.
+Will keep in the refrigerator for up to 2 weeks.